Agentic Software Issue Resolution with Large Language Models: A Survey: Benchmarks

 Issue descriptions presented solely in textual~\cite{swebench,swebench_java,swebenchverified} form are insufficient to capture the diverse application scenarios in software engineering.
 For instance, domains such as front-end development and game development often rely on visual elements, such as images, to express requirements.
 To broaden the coverage of issue resolution tasks, researchers have extended the current benchmark framework by incorporating multimodal problem descriptions as inputs.
 Yang et al.~\cite{swebenchmutimodal} select four categories of tasks in JavaScript repositories, including diagramming, interactive mapping, syntax highlighting, and web frameworks, and construct SWE-bench Multimodal following the construction pipeline of SWE-bench~\cite{swebench}.
 Zhang et al.~\cite{CodeV} and Guo et al.~\cite{omnigirl} select tasks with image-based descriptions from SWE-bench and GitHub to construct Visual SWE-bench and OmniGIRL, respectively.

 \textbf{B. Multilingual}

 Early issue resolution benchmarks almost exclusively focus on tasks from Python repositories~\cite{swebench,swebenchverified,FEABench,SWA,swebench_plus}, which results in insufficient evaluation of large language models across the diverse software ecosystem.
 To address this limitation, researchers extend issue resolution tasks to multiple programming languages to enable broader evaluation.
 Zan et al.~\cite{swebench_java} first migrate SWE-bench to the Java language, after which the Bytedance team further extends it to ten additional programming languages, constructing Multi-SWE-bench~\cite{mutiswebench}.
-Similarly, Rashid et al.~\cite{swepoly}, Guo et al.~\cite{omnigirl}, and Khandpur et al.~\cite{swebenchmutilingual} also construct multilingual issue resolution benchmarks named SWE-Polybench~\cite{swepoly}, OmniGIRL~\cite{omnigirl}, and SWE-bench Multilingual~\cite{swebenchmutilingual}, with the specific programming languages involved summarized in Table~\ref{fig:benchmark_overview}.
+Similarly, Rashid et al.~\cite{swepoly}, Guo et al.~\cite{omnigirl}, and Khandpur et al.~\cite{swebenchmutilingual} also construct multilingual issue resolution benchmarks named SWE-PolyBench~\cite{swepoly}, OmniGIRL~\cite{omnigirl}, and SWE-bench Multilingual~\cite{swebenchmutilingual}, with the specific programming languages involved summarized in Table~\ref{tab:benchmarks}.
+Recent efforts further broaden language and platform coverage, including SwingArena~\cite{xu2026swingarena}, Rust-SWE-bench~\cite{xiang2026evaluating}, SWE-Bench Mobile~\cite{tian2026swe}, and SWE-Bench++~\cite{wang2025swe}.

 \textbf{C. Timeliness}